PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_anomaly_detection_en.md

         |------|------|-------------|----------|
         |`csv`|`string`|The URL of a CSV file accessible by the service or the Base64 encoded result of the CSV file content.
 The CSV file must be encoded in UTF-8.|Yes|

-    - When the request is processed successfully, the `result` of the response body has the following attributes:
+    - When the request is processed successfully, the `result` of the response body has the following properties:

         | Name | Type | Description |
         |------|------|-------------|